CMC-QCL/HPC-research-computing/README.md

 ## How to get started with Laguna
 To get allocations from Laguna, your faculty advisor and you will be working together for the following steps.

 1. Your professor (Principal Investigator, PI) requests a PI account and project on Laguna: Contact local administrator (qcl@cmc.edu) or submit a ticket to laguna-support@usc.edu to request access to Laguna.
-They will send PI a Google form to collect information for research.
+USC's CARC team will send PI a Google form to collect information for research.
 2. Once USC CARC approves and provisions a PI account, PI can access the user portal at https://hpcaccount.usc.edu/
 3. PI cretes a new project in the user portal if it has not created.
 4. Research Assistants find the EPPN value from https://hpcaccount.usc.edu/static/secure/incommon.php (this is your Laguna user name.)